-The Series 2009 Certificates maturing on July 1 in the 20 through 20, inclusive, were offered at prices in excess of the principal amount thereof to achieve a yield based upon the maturity date (the "Premium Certificates").
+The Series 2010B Certificates maturing on July 1 in the years [20, 20, 20 (bearing interest at .%), 20, 20 (bearing interest at .%)] were offered at prices in excess of the principal amount thereof to achieve a yield based upon the maturity date (the "Premium Certificates").
 Under the Code, the excess of the cost basis of a Premium Certificate over the amount payable at the maturity date of the Premium Certificate is generally characterized as "bond premium."
 For federal income tax purposes, bond premium is amortized over the period to the maturity date (or earlier prepayment date in the case of a callable Premium Certificate) of a Premium Certificate.
-A bondholder will therefore be required to decrease his basis in the Premium Certificate by the amount of the amortizable bond premium attributable to each taxable year he holds such Premium Certificate.
-The amount of the amortizable bond premium attributable to each taxable year is determined on an actuarial basis at a constant interest rate compounded on each interest payment date.
+A bondholder will therefore be required to decrease his basis in the Premium Certificate by the amount of the amortizable bond premium attributable to each taxable year is determined on an actuarial basis at a constant interest rate compounded on each interest payment date.
 The amortizable bond premium is not deductible for federal income tax purposes.
+RATINGS